Chapter 7: The Thread Never Broke

 The Pattern Across 1,700 Years

-1. 321 AD - Constantine's Sunday Law: the first civil decree demanding Sunday rest, making Sabbath labour punishable.
+1. 321 AD, Constantine’s Sunday Law: the first civil decree demanding Sunday rest, making Sabbath labor punishable.

-2. 538 AD - Justinian's Papal Code: temporal power is handed to the bishop of the Catholic Church and the 1,260-year supremacy begins.
+3. 538 AD, Justinian’s Papal Code: temporal power is handed to the bishop of the Catholic Church and the 1,260-year supremacy begins.

 The pattern persists: church authority fuses with civil power, leverages commerce, and repeatedly attempts to erase the Sabbath remnant.
 Only the names and dates change.

 The thread runs through every era, and the persecution runs alongside it.
-Different empires, different methods, same war against God's Sabbath.
-And still--from Ethiopian highlands to Romanian villages, from Jamaican Rastafarians to Russian peasants who never met a rabbi--the seventh day surfaces wherever Scripture is read with honest hearts.
+The empires differ, the methods change, but the war against God’s Sabbath remains the same.
+And still, from Ethiopian highlands to Romanian villages, from Jamaican Rastafarians to Russian peasants who never met a rabbi, the seventh day surfaces wherever Scripture is read with honest hearts.

 The thread never broke.
 It won’t.